cp-dharti-r/cp-dharti-r/README.md

-# Hi, I'm Dharti Ramoliya 👋
+# Hi, There! 👋

-I'm a **Senior Full-Stack Developer** with 4+ years of experience building scalable, modern web and mobile applications.
+I'm a **Full-Stack Developer** with 4+ years of experience building scalable, modern web and mobile applications.
 I love working across the stack and solving real-world problems through clean architecture, thoughtful design, and efficient code.

 ### 👩‍💻 Tech Stack I Work With